Stars named after people: Names approved by the IAU

 In 2016, the IAU organized a Working Group on Star Names (WGSN) which will catalog cultural and historical names for bright stars to help preserve astronomical world heritage, and maintain a catalog of IAU-approved unique proper names for stars.
 The WGSN's first bulletin of July 2016 set out its terms of reference and naming guidelines.
-All approved names are included on the current List of IAU-approved Star Names, last updated on 1 June 2018.
-The WGSN rules generally discouraged the naming of stars after people, but confirmed the names Cervantes and Copernicus as well as four others:
+All approved names are included in the current IAU Catalog of Star Names.
+The WGSN rules generally discouraged the naming of stars after people, but confirmed the names Cervantes and Copernicus as well as five others: